.NET 4 Baby Steps: Part VI - SortedSet

 Note: This post is part of a series and you can find the rest of the parts in the series index.

-SortedSet<T> provides a way to have a sorted list of items, which is sorted internally in a binary tree.
-This is different to the index based sorting on SortedList<T, K> or SortedDictionary<T, K>.
-This means that inserts and edits to the tree are done with almost no perf impact and it also means we do not need to figure out the key manually.
-Without an index, you may ask how does it know the sort order?
-The answer is that the class it is using must implement IComparable so it can sort correctly:
+SortedSet provides a way to have a sorted list of items, which is sorted internally in a binary tree.
+This is different from the index-based sorting in SortedList<T, K> or SortedDictionary<T, K>.
+This means that inserts and edits to the tree have almost no performance impact, and it also means we do not need to figure out the key manually.
+Without an index, you may ask how it knows the sort order?
+The answer is that the class it uses must implement IComparable, so it can sort correctly:

 Usage is very simple: